LimaVsC/plotador/README.md

 ## Install

-Download the folder corresponding to your operating system from the 'build' directory, then run the executable inside it — no installation required.
+Download the zip file corresponding to your operating system [here](https://github.com/LimaVsC/plotador/releases/tag/v0.1.0-alpha).
+Then run the executable inside it — no installation required.

 ## Plot types